This is a part of a series of posts on improving equity at your company.

 - Start using them during promotions, to make things more objective.

 Q2: Create standard salaries for each level.

 - I like having about $10K bumps in salary for every level.
-This leads to more frequent promotions, which makes the promotions less high-stakes.
-I’ve seen some evidence from an analysis at a previous company that suggest that high-stakes promotions go more poorly for URMs.
+This leads to more frequent promotions, which makes the promotions less high-stake.
+I’ve seen some evidence from an analysis at a previous company that suggest that high-stakes promotions go more poorly for URMs (but don’t have the reference handy, unfortunately).
 Having more frequent promotions can help eliminate that.
 I’ve also heard so many horror stories from big tech companies that have large jumps between levels that smaller jumps have become something I recommend.

 - Review the salary bands until you’re comfortable using them to hire people.

 - Decide if you’re going to do geo-adjustment or not, or have differences between different types of engineering roles.
 I generally think it’s best to minimize these type of adjustments, but there are reasonable arguments to be made on both sides.
 (This is probably a good topic for a future blog post)